18+ Scary & Thrilling Movies About AI

 Child’s Play (2019)

-In 2019, the world’s most famous killer doll Chucky was reimagined as an animatronic Buddi doll with artificial intelligence.
+In 2019, the world’s most famous killer doll, Chucky, was reimagined as an animatronic Buddi doll with artificial intelligence.
 Voiced by Mark Hamill, this Chucky becomes murderously overprotective of young Andy Barclay after its AI safety protocols are switched off by a disgruntled employee at the Buddi factory.
-Child’s Play (2019) can’t compare to the 1988 original, but it’s still a fun and bloody version of the classic idea of artificial intelligence failing to properly understand the information its taking in.
+Child’s Play (2019) isn’t as good as the 1988 original, but it’s still a fun and bloody version of the classic idea of artificial intelligence failing to properly understand the information it’s taking in.

 I Am Mother (2019)